Zettlr/zettlr-docs/docs/en/core/file-manager.md

 In the preferences, you can choose the file manager mode:

-* Extended: In the extended mode, both the file _tree_ and the file _list_ will be visible.
+* **Extended**: In the extended mode, both the file _tree_ and the file _list_ will be visible.
 The file tree does not show individual files (except standalone files).
-* Combined: In the combined mode, you will only see the file tree which then will also include files.
+* **Combined**: In the combined mode, you will only see the file tree which then will also include files.
-* Thin: In the thin mode, you have access to both the file tree and the file list, but only one will be shown at a time.
+* **Thin**: In the thin mode, you have access to both the file tree and the file list, but only one will be shown at a time.

 The thin mode allows several ways to switch between your file tree and the file list.
 If you currently see the file tree, but want to see the file list, simply click any directory.
 Zettlr will then switch to the file list, showing you all files within that directory.
 If you currently see the file list, simply move your mouse over the top area of the file list.
 An arrow will appear that you can click to move back to the file tree.